panos-span/hadoop/README.md

 ## 2. K-means algorithm Implementation 1

-The files that are used for the implementation of the K-means algorithm are the following:
+The files that are used for this implementation of the K-means algorithm are located in the [mrjob](mrjob) folder. and are the following:

 ### k_means_job.py